electraone/datafiles/manual/src/developers/midiimplementation.md

 }
 ```

 Electra One MIDI controller responds with the SysEx message that has exactly the same format as the Preset upload message (see above).
-Thus a SysEx message downloaded with a preset download call can be used to upload the preset to Electra later on.
+Thus, a SysEx message downloaded with a preset download call can be used to upload the preset to Electra later on.

 This call always downloads a preset that is currently selected and active in the controller.

-Detailed information about _preset-json-data_ is provided at [Preset format description](./presetformat.md)
+Detailed information about `preset-json-data` is provided at [Preset format description](./presetformat.md)

 ## Upload a configuration